haklop/touchbar-registry/README.md

 ## API

 This package provides a service that you can use in other Atom packages.
-To use it, include `status-bar` in the `consumedServices` section of your `package.json`:
+To use it, include `touchbar-registry` in the `consumedServices` section of your `package.json`:

 ```json
 {